manwar/python-guide/README.md

     print("x is less than y") if x < y else print("x is greater or equal to y")

+For `Python 3.10` or above, we can use the following construct.

+    value = "one"
+    match value:
+        case "one":
+            result = 1
+        case "two":
+            result = 2
+        case "three" | "four":
+            result = (3, 4)
+        case _:
+            result = -1

+    print(result)

 Conditions can be comnined using keyword `"and"`

 ## Loop
 ***